Indian hedgehog: Behavior

-Being a part of the family Erinaceidae, the Indian hedgehog has a very diverse diet consuming insects, frogs, toads, bird eggs, snakes, and scorpions.
+Being a part of the family Erinaceidae, the Indian hedgehog has a very diverse diet consuming insects (preferably beetles), worms, slugs, frogs, toads, bird eggs, snakes, and scorpions.
 Although it doesn't hibernate, it is still capable of slowing down its metabolism when food is scarce.
 When danger presents itself, the Indian hedgehog rolls up into a ball.
 The upper side of the body has spines to protect from predators.
 The Indian hedgehog is capable of digging burrows about 45 cm long.
 They use these to sleep in and to stay hidden from danger.
 Any open burrow is fair game and they inhabit any that are vacant.
 Like all hedgehogs, these animals go through a process called self-anointing.
 They spread their own saliva on their spines and fur after tasting or smelling something that is unfamiliar to them.
 This behavior occurs in both sexes, at all ages, and at any time of the year.